asgardphp/docs/framework.md

 	namespace MyBundle;

 	class Bundle extends \Asgard\Core\BundleLoader {
-		public function buildApp($app) {
+		public function buildApp(container) {
 			// ...
 		}

-		public function run($app) {
+		public function run(container) {
-			parent::run($app);
+			parent::run(container);

 			// ...
 		}
 	}

-The method buildApp($app) is used to create the [application services container](docs/container).
+The method buildApp(container) is used to create the [application services container](docs/container).
 Here, add all your services to the container.

-The method run($app) is used to bootstrap your bundle.
+The method run(container) is used to bootstrap your bundle.
 Put here the code that needs to be executed during the loading of the application.

-The parent run method automatically loads your bundle controllers, translations, commands and hooks so if you want to keep this behavior, don't remove the line "parent::run($app);".
+The parent run method automatically loads your bundle controllers, translations, commands and hooks so if you want to keep this behavior, don't remove the line "parent::run(container);".

 You can also override the following methods: